ricardov-venegas-intl/min-sharp/README.md

 Process.

 * Write the compiler in min-sharp.
-* Manually translate it to C.
+* Manually translate it to Rust.

 Architectural/Features Ideas